 Finding a Therapist

-A cancer diagnosis, treatment, and survivorship can bring up many challenges with your mental health.
+A cancer diagnosis, treatment, and survivorship can bring up many challenges to your mental health.
 You may feel stress, worry, sadness, a loss of control, and fear.
 You may also struggle with integrating your “pre-cancer” life---work, family, relationships, hobbies—into your life with cancer.
 This isn’t always an easy thing to do.
 Sometimes you need help from a professional who can help you work through your emotions.
 This person can also help you focus on coping strategies and mental well-being.

 What is a therapist?